 Well this post has been a long time coming, but we are finally on the verge of releasing Aeon Timeline 2: the intended release has been uploaded, the support material written, the website refreshed… all that is left is to send out the pre-order licenses to our customers and switch on the Buy button.

-To the many users who pre-ordered our software, supported us with beta testing, and generally showed a lot of patience when the pre-order process stretched on several months longer than intended, thank you very much for your patience and encouragement.
+To the many users who supported us with beta testing, and generally showed a lot of patience, thank you very much for your patience and encouragement.

 Software Developers are eternal optimists and notorious under-estimators: we would never be foolish enough to get started on a project if we knew just how long it would take to bring it to fruition.